 Guaranteed Pickup and/or Delivery Service – An additional level of service featuring guaranteed dates of service.
 Your mover will provide reimbursement to you for delays.
 This service may be subject to minimum weight requirements.

-High-Value Article – These are items valued at more than $100 per pound.
+High-Value Article – These are items valued at more than $100 per pound and are required to be listed on an High-Value Inventory form.

 Household Goods – As used in connection with transportation, household goods are the personal effects or property used, or to be used, in a dwelling, when part of the equipment or supplies of the dwelling belong to an individual shipper.
 Transporting of the household goods must be arranged for and paid by you or another individual on your behalf.

-Household Goods Motor Carrier – A motor carrier that in the normal course of its business of providing transportation of household goods, offers some or all of the following additional services: (1) Binding and Non-binding estimates, (2) Inventorying, (3) Protective packing and unpacking of individual items at personal residences, and (4) Loading and unloading at personal residences.
-The term does not include a motor carrier when the motor carrier provides transportation of household goods in containers or trailers that are entirely loaded and unloaded by an individual (other than an employee or agent of the motor carrier).
+Household Goods Motor Carrier – A motor carrier that, in the normal course of its business of providing transportation of household goods, offers some or all of the following additional services: (1) Binding and non-binding estimates, (2) Inventorying, (3) Protective packing and unpacking of individual items at personal residences, and (4) Loading and unloading at personal residences.
+The term does not include a motor carrier when that motor carrier provides transportation of household goods in containers or trailers that are entirely loaded and unloaded by an individual (other than an employee or agent of the motor carrier).

 Individual Shipper – Any person who: